 North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

-Sunday's contest at Mohegan Sun Arena has the No. 17 UConn Huskies (5-3) matching up with the No. 24 North Carolina Tar Heels (6-3) at 5:00 PM ET (on December 10).
-Our computer prediction projects a lopsided 73-61 win, heavily favoring UConn.
+Sunday's game between the No. 17 UConn Huskies (5-3) and the No. 24 North Carolina Tar Heels (6-3) at Mohegan Sun Arena is expected to be a lopsided matchup, as our computer prediction projects a final score of 73-61, heavily favoring UConn to take home the win.
+Tipoff is at 5:00 PM ET on December 10.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!